 Let’s take a tour of which vegan milk is available and how it is beneficial.

 1. Almond Milk

-Almond milk is made from ground almonds with water and then straining the mixture to remove the solids.
+Almond milk is made by grinding almonds with water and then straining the mixture to remove the solids.
 Its rich texture and nutty flavor make it suitable for lattes.
-Although almonds contain 50% fat and is high in calories almond milk is low in calories.
+Although almonds contain 50% fat and has high calories, almond milk is low in calories.
 Producers prepare almond milk diluted with water to make the fat content similar to low-fat milk.
-One cup of almond milk contains only 39 calories which is half the amount of calories found in skim milk.
+One cup of almond milk contains only 39 calories which is half the amount of calories found in skim milk or no-fat milk.
 Sugar-free almond milk is a low carbohydrate beverage coming up to only 0.6 % per cup.
 However few products contain added sugar, which can be avoided if you are concerned by your waistline.
 Almond milk does not cause spike in blood sugar levels making it suitable for diabetics.

 Being dairy free, almond milk is suitable milk replacement for people with lactose intolerance.
 Almond milk is high in Vitamin E and provides healthy fats thus making it suitable for the healthy heart.

 Soy milk is produced by soaking the dried soy beans, grinding them in water, boiling the mixture and filtering the residues.
 A 100 ml serving provides 80 calories and 7 grams of sugar per cup.
 Apart from this, the mono unsaturated fatty acids in soy milk can inhibit the intestinal absorption of fat thus making it perfect for weight loss.
 Soy milk consists of unsaturated fats with zero cholesterol.